wtsi-hgi/farmers-report/README.md

 ### Infrastructure

 Infrastructure is managed via Terraform with a remote backend in a s3 bucket to enable shared access to Terraform state file.
-Code contains instructions just to create an OpenStack as follows.
+Code contains instructions just to create an OpenStack VM as follows.
 Configuration is done later.

 Terraform creates all cloud resources and does not reuse any existing objects.
 It creates
 * keypair